 Devices Needed to Stream Cable Online

-If your TV does not provide access to streaming providers, they likely have an HDMI port you can use.
-You simply plug a device in the port, and you can access a plethora of content.
+If your TV does not provide access to the necessary apps, it likely has an HDMI port.
+You simply plug a device in the port to access a plethora of content.

 Some of the top devices you can use are:

-Each device has a small one-time cost, with no monthly fees.
-In some cases, you may even travel with the device as you can use it on multiple devices.
+Devices have no monthly fees, but you will pay a minimal fee for the option you choose.
+In some cases, you might be able to travel with the device since you can use it on multiple devices.